UAE central bank keeps Base Rate steady

 Telco’s earnings per share rose 20%to 34 fils per share

-The Central Bank of the UAE announced on Wednesday that it has decided to maintain the Base Rate applicable to the Overnight Deposit Facility (ODF) without change at 5.40 per cent.
+The Central Bank of the UAE (CBUAE) on Wednesday decided to maintain the base rate applicable to the Overnight Deposit Facility (ODF) without change at 5.40 per cent.

-This follows the US Federal Reserve’s decision to maintain interest rates at a 22-year high.
+This decision was taken following the US Federal Reserve Board’s announcement earlier on Wednesday to keep the Interest on Reserve Balances (IORB) unchanged.

-The US Federal Reserve held its benchmark rates steady on Wednesday, despite the economy continuing to show signs of strength and the job market remaining resilient.
+The CBUAE also has decided to maintain the rate applicable to borrowing short-term liquidity from the CBUAE through all standing credit facilities at 50 basis points above the Base Rate.

 ALSO READ: